PlanetSpace: Background

-Dr. Kathuria was a founding director of MirCorp, the company that made history on April 4, 2000 when it launched the world's first privately funded manned space program and signed up Dennis Tito to space as Earth's first space tourist or citizen explorer.
+Dr. Kathuria was a founding director of MirCorp, the company that made history on April 4, 2000, when it launched the world's first privately funded crewed space program and signed up Dennis Tito to space as Earth's first space tourist or citizen explorer.
 MirCorp was a joint venture with RSC Energia.
-RSC Energia launched the first satellite (Sputnik), sent the first man to orbit the Earth (Yuri Gagarin), built the Mir Space Station, and is a major partner in the International Space Station.
+RSC Energia launched the first satellite (Sputnik), sent the first man to orbit the Earth (Yuri Gagarin) and built the Mir Space Station.
+It is a major partner in the International Space Station.

 Canadian Arrow

-The Canadian Arrow is a 16.5 m tall two-stage rocket, where the second stage is a three-person space capsule.
-In a somewhat conservative approach, the design of the rocket engine and aerodynamics are based on the well proven V-2 design from WWII.
-The vehicle will launch vertically from the ground, on a sub-orbital trajectory, and will return to Earth via parachutes and make a water landing, similar to the splashdowns of the Mercury, Gemini and Apollo spacecraft.
+The Canadian Arrow was a 16.5 m tall two-stage rocket, where the second stage was a three-person space capsule.
+In a somewhat conservative approach, the design of the rocket engine and aerodynamics were based on the well proven V-2 design from World War II.
+The vehicle was planned to launch vertically from the ground, on a sub-orbital trajectory, and return to Earth via parachutes and make a water landing, similar to the splashdowns of the Mercury, Gemini and Apollo spacecraft.